mansa-team/scraper-b3/README.md

 # Brazilian Stocks Market Scraper

 A high-performance Python scraper to collect, process, and store Brazilian stock market (B3) data from StatusInvest and TradingView.
-Built for research to the AI models for the [Mansa](https://github.com/mansa-team) project.
+Built for research and for API data and models for the [Mansa](https://github.com/mansa-team) project.

 ## Installation
 1. Clone the repository: